Formula of Love: O+T=＜3: Commercial performance

-On November 10, 2021, it was reported that the album had gained over 630,000 pre-order sales by November 8, becoming Twice's most pre-ordered and best-selling album of all-time before its release.
+On November 10, 2021, it was reported that Formula of Love: O+T=<3 had gained over 630,000 pre-order sales by November 8, becoming Twice's most pre-ordered and best-selling album of all time before its release.
 By November 10, it had reached over 700,000 pre-order sales.
 In its first week, MRC Data reported that the album had sold 66,000 album-equivalent units in the United States.
-Of these, 58,000 were pure sales, 8,000 were streaming-equivalent units, and a negligible amount were track-equivalent units.
-On January 6, 2022, the Korea Music Content Association (KMCA) certified Formula of Love: O+T=<3 2× Platinum after it sold more than 500,000 units in South Korea.Formula of Love: O+T=<3 debuted at number 1 on South Korea's Gaon Album Chart, making it Twice's tenth number-one album on the chart; following More & More (2020).
+Of these, 58,000 were pure sales, 8,000 were streaming-equivalent units, and a negligible number were track-equivalent units.
+On May 12, 2022, the Korea Music Content Association (KMCA) certified the album 3× Platinum after it sold more than 750,000 units.

+Formula of Love: O+T=<3 debuted at number 1 on South Korea's Gaon Album Chart, making it Twice's tenth number-one album on the chart, following More & More (2020).
 In Japan, it peaked at number 17 on Billboard Japan's Hot Albums chart and at number 2 on Oricon's Albums Chart.
 The album became Twice's highest-charting album in the US and Canada to date, peaking at numbers 3 and 17 on the Billboard 200 and the Canadian Albums Chart, respectively.
-In addition to this feat, the album has spent 8 consecutive weeks on the Billboard 200.
+In addition to this feat, the album spent 8 consecutive weeks on the Billboard 200.
 Moreover, on other Billboard charts, the album peaked at numbers 7, 2, and 1 on Tastemakers, Top Album Sales, and World Albums, respectively.
 In Europe, the album appeared on Belgium's Ultratop Flanders and Wallonia 200 Albums, Finland's Top 50 Albums, Lithuania's Top 100 Albums, the Netherlands' Album Top 100, and the United Kingdom's Album Downloads Chart.